 Patch small holes or cracks using a putty knife and concrete compound.
 Let it cure.
 Follow the application and drying instructions on the packaging.
 Don’t worry about getting them perfect, as you’ll sand next.

 Sand off any rough spots or bumps.
 Sandpaper attached to an inexpensive pole sander lets you cover more ground faster without having to bend over.
 Try to get the surface as smooth as possible before painting.
 If you’re working inside, clean up your sanding residue with a vacuum.
-Be sure to wear a dust mask and protective glasses.
+Be sure to wear a dust mask, protective glasses, and gloves.

 Prep steps with a concrete cleaner, degreaser, and etcher following manufacturer's instructions.
+Give the concrete another rinse with a powerwasher before this step, if needed.
 Read the labels; many of these products are sold as a 2-in-1 or all-in-one solution, so you may only need to use one.
 Always wear protective gear when working with any strong chemicals.

 Check the weather for the days you plan to paint so any outdoor paint will have a chance to dry.
-Apply concrete sealing primer and let dry fully before painting.
+Cover any rust spots with concrete sealing primer and let dry fully before painting.
 Concrete is highly porous, so don’t skip the priming step or your paint won’t stick!
 Some paints come with primer already in the formula.
 If that’s the case, then you can dive right into painting.
 Choose a non-skid exterior or interior concrete paint accordingly, depending on what you’re painting.
-Finally, paint the area of your choice with a like-new, clean finish.
+If you are painting up to the edge of your house or walls, tape off the base so you don't get any paint on your siding.
+Paint the area of your choice with a clean finish.
+If your paint is not non-skid, apply a second coat with a non-skid grit additive for better traction.

 Be the first to comment!